Home remedies for peroneal tendonitis

 8-Step Home Treatment Plan for Peroneal Tendonitis

 We’ve listed below some of the best home treatments for peroneal tendonitis.
+These are the products we recommend to our patients and they are also affiliate links so we may receive a small commission at no additional cost to you if your order from the link.
 Try the following for three weeks.
 If that doesn’t work, see a podiatrist with expertise in sports medicine.
 If you are in the Seattle area, you can make an appointment to see us.

 - For the First Two Weeks, wear an ankle brace: An ankle brace will dramatically decrease force on the peroneal tendons to allow them to rest and start to heal.
 Wear this with all of your shoes for two weeks and then transition into shoes with a good arch support.